Residence at Trinity College

 - Rooms are cleaned weekly.

 - All students in residence must participate in a meal plan.
-Students have the choice of 310 meals per year or 400 meals per year.

 - Food service is available in two dining halls: Melinda Seaman (St. Hilda's) and Strachan Hall (Trinity).
 Both offer the same menu, which includes vegetarian and halal options.